Baltic Germans: Estonia

 In Estonia, there was only one German party, which from 1926 was led by Axel de Vries (de), editor of Revaler Bote.
 Their leading parliamentarian was Werner Hasselblatt (1890–1958).
 Germans never received ministerial posts in governments.
-The three largest minorities Germans, Swedes and Russians sometimes formed election coalitions.
+The three largest minorities – Germans, Swedes and Russians – sometimes formed election coalitions.
 The Deutsch-baltische Partei in Estland was established to defend the interests of German landowners, who wanted to receive compensation for their nationalized lands and properties.
-After land nationalization they received no compensation, but could keep plots up to 50 ha which could not support their manor houses.
+After land nationalization they received no compensation, but could keep plots up to 50 hectares, which was not enough to support their manor houses.

 Germans were banned from governmental and military positions.
 Many Germans sold their properties and emigrated to Scandinavia or Western Europe.
 Most of the grand manor houses were taken over by schools, hospitals, local administration and museums.

 Estonia's Baltic German population was smaller than Latvia's, so as Estonians continued to fill professional positions such as law and medicine, there was less of a leadership role for the Baltic Germans.
 Baron Wilhelm Wrangell, leader of the Baltic German cultural association between 1933 and 1938 was included in the Estonian Council of State after 1937 as a token representative of minorities.
 The last leader of Baltic German Cultural administration was Hellmuth Weiss.

-On February 12, 1925 Estonia adapted the Cultural Autonomy and national Minorities act which provided for some cultural autonomy of Germans.
-Despite this, German community in Estonia continued to decline as the majority of young people chose to emigrate.
-By 1934 there were 16.346 Baltic Germans in Estonia, 1.5% of the total population.
+On February 12, 1925, Estonia adopted the Cultural Autonomy and National Minorities Act, which provided for some cultural autonomy of Germans.
+Despite this, the German community in Estonia continued to decline as the majority of young people chose to emigrate.
+By 1934, there were 16,346 Baltic Germans in Estonia, 1.5% of the total population.

-Estonia allowed German schools in German language, they were overseen by the Gesellschaft Deutsche Schulhilfe, which was part of the Union of German Societies in Estonia.
+Estonia allowed German schools to teach in the German language.
+These schools were overseen by the Gesellschaft Deutsche Schulhilfe, which was part of the Union of German Societies in Estonia.
 After adoption of the Minority law of February 5, 1925 the Baltic German Cultural Council was created on November 1, 1925.
 In 1928, German schools were attended by 3,456 pupils.